willstepp/writings/joseph-the-son/jts.md

 “And turn the heater on.”

-Joseph already had on his good clothes and ran out the door.
+He already had on his good clothes and ran out the door.
 He had never been entrusted to start the car before.
 The seats were icy cold, the vinyl hard.
 He carefully put the key his mother handed him (not any of the others) into the switch and turned it.
 The engine turned over then died.
 He remembered his mother usually pumped the gas a few times but was forbidden to do that, so he tried again this time holding the ignition so it kept turning over.
 After a few sections the engine rumbled and went into idle.
 He turned on the heater and went back inside to wait on everybody.

 Beth asked Grandpa Ken if he’d like to go to the Cornucopia Festival one more time, and getting the expected answer of no, round up Lizzie and her doll, picked up her purse and an apple pie she made, and they all headed out the door.